mpflynnx/csapp3e/section2/practice-problems/problem2-29.md

 - [Notes](../misc.md#twos-complement-addition)

 - Fill in the following table in the style of Figure 2.25.
-- Give the integer values of the 5-bit arguments, the values of both their integer and two’s-complement sums, the bit-level representation of the two’s-complement sum, and the case from the derivation of Equation 2.13.
+- Give the integer values of the 5-bit arguments, the values of both their integer sum (x + y) and two’s-complement sums (x+t/w*y), the bit-level representation of the two’s-complement sum, and the case from the derivation of Equation 2.13.

 - w = 5